 At The Westin Singapore, a refreshed international lunch buffet is just $35, and comes with free-flow soft drinks, coffee and tea.
 The signature dishes are whipped up by sous chefs not just from Seasonal Tastes, but also Cook & Brew and the hotel’s banquet kitchen.
 Feast on Asian favorites like Thai grilled pork neck, wok-fried curry squid with crab meat and salted egg, and lala-filled Hokkien fried noodles; or choose the slow-roasted beef striploin and roasted chicken dishes, if you’re more inclined to a Western meal that day.
 A strong selection of cakes, tartlets, macarons and ice creams round up the buffet line.
 12-2:30pm, 6922 6968 or email firstname.lastname@example.org.

 Luxury serviced apartment Oakwood Premier OUE Singapore's 74-seater restaurant is a hidden gem.
-Granted, not many will know to head up to this seventh floor (thus the name?) establishment that is actually easily accessible from Downtown Gallery.
-Once there, get the weekday executive set lunch ($29.90) that includes a free-flow salad bar (decked with greens, breads and soups), choice of mains that can range from pan-seared seabass to creamy truffle mushroom pasta, and a cup of coffee or tea to end on a caffeinated note.
-12-2pm, 6812 6050 or email firstname.lastname@example.org
+Granted, not many will know to head up to this seventh floor (thus the name) establishment that is actually easily accessible from Downtown Gallery.
+Once there, get the weekday executive set lunch ($29.90) that includes a free-flow salad bar (decked with greens, breads and soups), choice of rotating mains that can range from pan-seared seabass to creamy truffle mushroom pasta and even beef bulgogi bibimbap, before having a cup of coffee or tea to end on a caffeinated note.
+12-2pm, 6812 6050 or email email@example.com

 Curb your cravings for Straits Chinese food at Rendezvous Hotel Singapore’s Straits Cafe—which recently got Halal-certified.
 It’s $42 per person, for a buffet of KL prawn noodles, Klang chic kut teh, Ipoh chicken rice and more.
 Also included is an impressive array of durian desserts that include pengat, crepes and cake.
 12-2:30pm, 6708 7745 or email email@example.com.